 My Father Blue First Impressions

 To come clean, I bought my box blind.
-I had of course heard of it from posts on the internet and saw some reviews.
+I had, of course, heard of it from internet posts and reviews.
 Admittedly, it wasn’t really on my radar.
-But that damn JR stackable coupons sale got to me and I was able to procure a box of these and AJ San Lotano Requiem for only $128 including shipping.
-But in general I trust the My Father Brand, and with the exception of the Flor de las Antillas (which I found good but kind of boring), I haven’t had a stick I didn’t like from DPG/My Father.
+But that damn JR stackable coupons sale got to me, and I was able to procure a box of these and AJ San Lotano Requiem for only $128, including shipping.
+But in general, I trust the My Father Brand, and except for the Flor de las Antillas (which I found good but kind of boring), I haven’t yet had a stick that I haven’t liked from DPG/My Father.

 And now that I have, I will rest the others; and not necessarily due to practicality nor pragmatism, but simply because this tastes so damn good right now that I can tell it’s only going to get better!
 So, without further ado, here are my thoughts…

 There’s a particular moment, about five minutes into the My Father Blue, when you realize this cigar isn’t trying to be anyone’s Broadleaf bruiser.
 That sweet, chocolaty, black pepper profile I’ve come to expect from CT Broadleaf wasn’t there.
 At all.
-Instead, I got a subtle red pepper spice accompanied by cedar, leather, and a tart, dried fruit flavor.
-The surprise I felt for this was exactly my reaction to the DTT Umbagog Bronzeback.
-In both cases it was a “this-ain’t-yer-daddy’s-Buick” moment for me.
+Instead, I got a subtle red pepper spice along with cedar, leather, and a tart, dried-fruit flavor.
+The surprise I felt was like my reaction to the DTT Umbagog Bronzeback.
+In both cases, it was a “this-ain’t-yer-daddy’s-Buick” moment for me.

 The midpoint is where the Blue separates itself from the modern Broadleaf crowd.
 Instead of leaning into cocoa or syrupy richness, it doubles down on dry mineral, roasted wood, and a savory leather core.
 There’s a hint of cocoa, but it’s a supporting actor, not the star.